-The pictures and Night watch at Macy’s store was published in the Look Magazine September, 21, 1954.
-Produced by Gereon Zimmermann
+The pictures and Night watch at Macy’s store was published in the Look Magazine on September 21, 1954.
+Produced by Gereon Zimmermann Doberman History.

 These Eager “dogs on springs” quiver with a desire to prove themselves.

-The Doberman history is a product of mixing the blood lines of shepherd, draft dog and terrier, will attack, the say goes, “even the devil himself.”
-Like his squad mates (Suzy, MOM, Cash, Cyclone and Thrifty each named for a Macy slogan or catch-word), “Red” has been taught to rove behind counters, to ferret into dark places.
+The Doberman history is a product of mixing the bloodlines of a shepherd, draft dog, and terrier will attack, the saying goes, “even the devil himself.”
+Like his squadmates (Suzy, MOM, Cash, Cyclone, and Thrifty each named for a Macy slogan or catch-word), “Red” has been taught to rove behind counters, to ferret into dark places.
 “The dogs are intense, and they are always on springs,” said Francis X. Fay, Macy’s security director.
 “They never stop trying to find a prowler.
 They ache with desire to prove their worth.”
 Twice, the Dobermans have cornered prowlers.
-Now the word about Macy’s dogs is out, and Fay believes it has scared of criminals who might have the big store on their list.
+Now the word about Macy’s dogs is out, and Fay believes it has scared criminals who might have the big store on their list.
 “In training the dogs, we’ve taken extra measures of precaution,” said Fay.
 “They give absolute obedience to the handlers.
 Dobermans are not just show dogs, here; they are detectives on assignment.
 When they get the command, “GET HIM!” they’ll chew the enemy to pieces.”